 Cool Roofs generally outlast their counterparts by 50-100% and require much less maintenance and repairs than Rubber roofs, modified bitumen and tar / asphalt roofing systems.

 For a flat roofing market, the two major players are PVC and TPO membranes.
 These are single-ply, thermoplastic roofs which are hot-air welded together to provide decades of leaks-free services.
-There are also acrylic and urethane cool roof coatings which make existing black roofs cooler and increase their service life by 5-15 years.
+There are also acrylic and urethane cool roof coatings, which make existing black roofs cooler and increase their service life by 5-15 years.

-Note: PVC and American-made TPO roofs are fundamentally different in terms of their chemical formulation and life expectancy, but both are considered cool roofs and Ideally should last 20+ years.Learn more about the difference between PVC and TPO roofing.
+Note: PVC and American-made TPO roofs are fundamentally different in terms of their chemical formulation and life expectancy, but both are considered cool roofs and ideally should last 20+ years.
+Learn more about the difference between PVC and TPO roofing.

-While 40 years ago there was no real alternative to asphalt-based roofing materials in the US market, for over 30 years we had cool roofs that are energy efficient, light weight and provide long-lasting protection with much flexibility to accommodate for any obstacle present on the roof.
+While 40 years ago there was no real alternative to asphalt-based roofing materials in the US market, for over 30 years we have had cool roofs that are energy efficient, light weight and provide long-lasting protection with much flexibility to accommodate for any obstacle present on the roof.
 PVC Roofs were the first real cool roofs to hit the US commercial roofing market.
 Some US manufacturers of early PVC membranes (most notoriously Trocal) had problems with their product, such as membrane shattering in extremely cold temperatures.
 The problem was due to the membrane being non-reinforced with nylon scrim.
 All major PVC (and TPO) membranes on the market today feature reinforcing scrim.

-IB PVC / CPA roofing feature a true Non-wicking scrim, which prevents the capilary water penetration between the two layers of the membrane.
+IB PVC / CPA roofing feature a true Non-wicking scrim, which prevents the capillary water penetration between the two layers of the membrane.
 This is only one of many benefits of IB PVC Roofing which sets it apart from all other flat roofing systems.

 3 – Cool Metal Roofs.